 - Baklava – a dessert of layered pastry filled with nuts and steeped in honey-lemon syrup, usually cut in a triangular or diamond shape.

 - Mint tea

 Roughly speaking the Middle-East sweeps south from Egypt through Israel, Lebanon, Jordan and the Arabian Peninsula, through to Iran and Turkey.
 The majority of the people … Read more

-Wickedfood Cooking School Johannesburg runs cooking classes throughout the year at its purpose-built cooking studios.
-We offer a variety of Middle Eastern cooking classes.
-Classes are run in the mornings and evenings 7 days a week (subject to a minimum of 12 people).
+Wickedfood Cooking School Johannesburg runs cooking classes throughout the year at its purpose-built cooking studios in Johannebsurg.
+Cooking classes are run in the mornings and evenings 7 days a week (subject to a minimum of 12 people).
 The venue is also popular for corporate events and private functions – team building cooking classes, birthdays, kitchen teas, and dinner parties with a difference.

 Our classes are hands-on, where every person gets to participate in the preparation of the dishes.
 They are also a lot of fun where you not only learn new skills, but get to meet people with similar interests.
 For corporate groups and team building cooking classes these classes are a novel way of creating staff interaction or entertaining clients.